andi2022/gcconf/README.md

 - The APK of the 64bits version of PoGo matching your version of GC
 - The GC config file (to be described hereunder)
 - A version file (to be described hereunder)
+- The ZIP file of eMagisk
+- The eMagisk config file

 Hers is a typical example of directory content :